Heritage Travel In Southeast Asia

 Latest Posts

-The Architecture of the Living Forest: Vernacular Mansion of Southeast Asia
+The Architecture of the Living Forest: Vernacular Mansions of Southeast Asia

 Southeast Asian vernacular mansions are “breathing” timber masterpieces designed to harmonize with the tropical climate.
 Using indigenous materials like teak and chengal, these stilted estates employ ancient joinery and elevated floorplans to naturally negotiate heat, monsoon rains, and local spirits.